TABLE OF CONTENTS

 ARTICLE SUMMARY: Ativan is additive.
 In fact, the main ingredient in Ativan – called lorazepam – is a benzodiazepine that is known to cause physical and psychological dependence.
 In addition to reducing anxiety and inducing sleep, benzodiazepines can cause euphoria and, therefore, are subject to abuse as recreational drugs.
 This is why Ativan is a federal controlled substance Schedule IV drug: it can be abused or lead to dependence.
 In large doses, Ativan can get a user “high.”

 Ativan, like most benzodiazepines, is very addictive.
 Doctors try to prescribe Ativan for no more than 3 or 4 months because of the well-known habit-forming potential of Ativan.
+Still, the Controlled Substances Act rates Ativan as a Schedule IV drug, meaning it has relatively low potential for abuse and addiction.
 But how addictive a drug is doesn’t just depend on its chemical properties; it also depends on how you’re using it.
-Snorting Ativan high or mixing Ativan and alcohol increase chances of drug addiction.
-Ativan addiction also depends on various social and cultural factors.
-Some factors which play a role in Ativan addiction include:

 How do you get addicted to Ativan?

 Addiction is more likely to occur when you smoke, snort, or inject Ativan or if you otherwise take Ativan other than prescribed.
 People with a past history of drug or alcohol abuse are also at a greater risk of developing an Ativan addiction.
 Some of the ways that people consciously choose to abuse Ativan include:

 - chewing Ativan to release the medication immediately